 Weather-proofing your farm.
-You may have noticed we're having a lot of weather this year.
+You may have noticed we're having a lot of weather in recent years.
 Every time I turn on the news, there's a 'once in a century' rainstorm, or a '300-year flood'.
 I think the old norms and traditional weather patterns are changing, and the farmer better get ready for the new world of turbulent weather.

-Invest in appropriate technology.
+Farm investments in appropriate technology and techniques.
 We find it's getting increasingly tough to find good farm help.
 At the same time we're not getting any younger, and 8 or 10 hours a day of 'stoop labour' is losing its appeal as we progress through our fifties.

 After experimenting with plastic mulch for a few seasons, I've come to the conclusion that I prefer the regular poly film type over the 'bio-degradable' film that breaks down in the soil.
 There's a couple reasons for that: